Neo-Oli/crontroll/README.md

 ## Logging

-Each cronjob will create a logfile at `~/.logs/cronjobs/`
+Each cronjob will create a logfile at `~/.logs/cronjobs/`.
+This can be disabled if you create a file called ~/.cron/`.<NAME>-nolog` for each cronjob you wish to disable logging for.